 One thing we need to bear in mind when planning for our retirement is that it is actually quite different from when our parents retired.
 Some of things that contribute to this are:

-The big question is … how much do we need to fund our retirement?
+So, the big question is … how much do we need to fund our retirement?
 This will be driven mainly by 2 things.
-The type of lifestyle we want to have … and we just saw that most people want a comfortable and social lifestyle … and, how long we will live … and we heard earlier that on average men are living for 23 years and women for 30 after retirement.
+The type of lifestyle we want to have … and research indicates that most people want a comfortable and social lifestyle … and how long we will live.

-The Association of Superannuation Funds of Australia (known as ASFA) regularly publishes their Retirement Standards and based on average weekly living expenses they estimate that a single female with a comfortable lifestyle would need income of around about $859 a week or if you like that’s $44,818 per year or that a couple looking to have a comfortable lifestyle would need an annual income of close to $63,352.
+So to give us a ball park figure of how much we may need to save we’re going to use the Association of Superannuation Funds of Australia (known as ASFA) Retirement Standard.
+This is published quarterly and is based on average weekly living expenses of retirees.
+ASFAs research indicates that a single female with a comfortable lifestyle would need income of around about $908 a week or $47,383 per year or that a couple looking to have a comfortable lifestyle would need an annual income of $66,725.

-So, how much do we need invested to generate that amount of income each year for the 20 to 30 years we will be in retirement?
+So, how much do we need invested to generate that amount of income each year assuming you wish to maintain your capital … for the 20 to 30 years we will be in retirement?

-For a single to generate the $44,818 needed to fund a comfortable lifestyle, they would need approximately $640,257 invested and generating a 7% return.
-For a couple to generate an income of $63,352 annually, $905,029 would need to be invested and generating that 7% return.
+For a single to generate the $47,383 needed to fund a comfortable lifestyle, they would need $676,900 invested and generating a 7% return.
+For a couple to generate an income of $66,725 annually, $953,215 would need to be invested and generating a 7% return.

-So, if Max and Sue sell both their home and investment property and repay the respective loans, they’ll have total equity of $245,000 and $90,000 respectively.
+So, if Max and Sue sell both their home and investment property and repay the respective loans, they’ll have total equity of $245,000 and $90,000.
 If they add $50,000 of their cash, they will have a deposit of $385,000 to purchase a unit.
-And if they purchase at around $600,000 as they hope, then they will have a loan of approximately $215,000.
-And they will look to reduce this loan as quickly as possible over their remaining working life.
+If they purchase at around $600,000 as they hope, then they will have a loan of approximately $215,000.
+They will look to reduce this loan as quickly as possible over their remaining working life.

 Following those transactions, Max and Sue’s financial position has changed.
 While their assets have reduced so too have their borrowings and they have maintained a net surplus position of $1,210,000.

-When we are retirement planning, what interests us most, are those assets that will generate an income for us.
-Now a house, a car, and our personal effects aren’t going to do that, so essentially the income producing assets that Max and Sue have are their shares and superannuation.
+When we are retirement planning though what interests us most are those assets that will generate an income for us.
+Now a house, a car, and our personal effects aren’t going to do that for us, so essentially the income producing assets that Max and Sue have are their shares and superannuation.

 Is that enough though?
-Earlier we calculated that to generate enough income for a comfortable lifestyle there needed to be $905,029 invested and earning a return of 7%.
+Earlier we calculated that to generate enough income for a comfortable lifestyle there needed to be $953,215 invested and earning a return of 7% if they wish to maintain their capital.
 How much do Max and Sue have?
-Their cash, shares, and super total $660,000 leaving a shortfall or gap of $245,029.
+Their cash shares and super total $660,000 leaving a shortfall or gap of $293,215.
 Plus, they need to ensure that they have repaid all their debts in full – a total of $230,000.